Fans have spoken: Brady’s legacy was hope and expectations

 Basically, it was time.

-So we hit the streets and found Patriots fans -- one wearing a Patriots sweathshirt and another a Patriots hat -- and asked them their memories of Brady and what made him special in their eyes:
+So we hit the streets and found Patriots fans — one wearing a Patriots sweatshirt and another a Patriots hat — and asked them their memories of Brady and what made him special in their eyes.

 Linda Bergeron, 73, Methuen